bbyers-pivotal/pcf-hugo-workshop/content/post/lab-6.md

 ### Step 1
 ##### Download Fly and Target Concourse CI Server in Google

-The Concourse Server in Google is already configured from an existing AMI for this workshop.
+The Concourse Server in Google is already configured from an existing Concourse installation for this workshop.

    Open a browser window and launch ***https://ci.google.pcf.cloud/***

    The userid/password for this server is
    ```
-      userid: pivotal
+      userid: student-XX
       password: <distributed in the workshop>
    ```